zoranbosnjak/asterix-specs/website/faq.md

 * Some encoding rules are complex.
 This project does not include any encoding rules, such as: "This item is optional/mandatory...".

+* Some item names include special characters, for example, the `FOE/FRI` in `["I048", "020", "FOE/FRI"]`, where "slash" is part of the name.
+In this project, special characters are removed from item names.